Secuoyas-Experience/secuoyas-theme/secuoyas-code/README.md

 ## VSC Marketplace

-Just push on the intall button.
+Just push on the install button.

 ## Github Repo